Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Another benefit of this mass gainer is that it mixes really well, which is ideal because it makes it easier to consume.
 Nobody like a clumpy powder that doesn’t mix well in liquids,

 However, if you’re sensitive to soy, gluten, or artificial sweeteners, then my second recommendation would be Naked Mass which is still high in calories (1260 per serving).
+Click to read my review of Naked Mass.

 When Should A Skinny Guy Take Whey Protein?